 Diversification is in the matrix’s upper right quadrant and is the riskiest of the four options.
 Why?
 It’s because it involves a business developing a new product and targeting new, unfamiliar markets, and it requires a combination of strategies, meaning it’s riskier.
 In adopting a diversification strategy, a business must have a clear idea about what it expects to gain from the strategy, and must carry out an honest assessment of the risks.
 However, by achieving the right balance between risk and reward, this kind of strategy can be highly successful.

 The Boston Matrix can be used to analyse a business’ portfolio of products to allocate investment across the portfolio.
-Based on market share and market growth, the Boston Matrix characterises products into one of four different areas:
+Based on market share and market growth, the Boston Matrix characterises products into one of four different areas:1.
+Stars: The high-growth products that compete in markets and are comparatively strong against the competition; they need heavy investment to sustain growth.
+When the growth slows – and they sustain market share – stars will become cash cows.

 The views, opinions and positions expressed within this article are those of our third-party content providers alone and do not represent those of Gazprom Energy.
 The accuracy, completeness and validity of any statements made within this article are not guaranteed.
 Gazprom Energy accepts no liability for any errors, omissions or representations.